JaneliaSciComp/SongExplorer/README.md

 # Installation #

 SongExplorer can be run on all three major platforms.
-The conda package manager is the preferred installation method, and pre-build images for docker and singularity containers are available too.
+The conda package manager is the preferred installation method, and pre-built images for docker and singularity containers are available too.
 If you have a Linux distribution other than Ubuntu, then you will need to use a container, as Tensorflow, the machine learning framework from Google that SongExplorer